 While social media can be a force for positive social connections, it can also fuel social conflict, cyber bullying and poor self-image.
 Discover ways to limit the potential harm of social media.
 Also make it a point to know your child’s online world by monitoring their posts, private messages and sites they visit.

-Additional tips in time for school
+Additional back-to-school tips for parents

 Handling school refusal